CGRP Monoclonal Antibodies: access, and coverage

-No. Officially, the doctor prescribing the CGRP antibody must be “experienced in the treatment of migraine.”
+No. Officially, the clinician prescribing the CGRP antibody must be “experienced in the treatment of migraine.”
 There is NO official requirement for a specialist.
-Many family doctors are competent to treat migraine.
+Many family doctors and nurse practitioners are competent to treat migraine.
 Of course, not all family doctors will feel comfortable with a new and costly drug.
 This will be a learning curve.

 How can I monitor the frequency of my migraines?

 Knowing how often you have headaches is important.
 Consider using a headache diary to count days where you feel migraines.
 You could use a paper calendar or a smartphone app such as the Canadian Migraine Tracker.